Partial Consistency with Sparse Incidental Parameters: Introduction

 where $p_{\lambda}$ is a penalty function with a regularization parameter $\lambda$.
 Since only the incidental parameters are sparse, the penalty is imposed on them.
-It will be shown that $\hat{\bd{\beta}}$ possesses consistency and an oracle property.
-On the other hand, nonvanishing elements of $\bd{\mu}^{\star}$ can not be consistently estimated even if $\bd{\beta}^{\star}$ were known.
+An iterative algorithm is proposed to numerically compute the estimators.
+The estimator $\hat{\bd{\beta}}$ possesses consistency, asymptotic normality and an oracle property.
+On the other hand, the nonvanishing elements of $\bd{\mu}^{\star}$ cannot be consistently estimated even if $\bd{\beta}^{\star}$ were known.
 So, there is a partial consistency phenomenon.

-Penalized method (\ref{eq1.2}) is a one-step procedure. \revTang{Alternatively, a two-step method first employs the penalized estimation to identify a subset of data with vanishing incidental parameters and second estimates $\bd{\beta}^{\star}$ with the subset.} We will show that the estimator $\tilde{\bd{\beta}}$ from the two-step method is asymptotically equivalent to the one-step estimator $\hat{\bd{\beta}}$ for \revTang{a main situation}.
-Furthermore, $\tilde{\bd{\beta}}$ has fewer possible asymptotic distributions than $\hat{\bd{\beta}}$ and thus is more suitable for constructing confidence regions for $\bd{\beta}^{\star}$.
-Indeed, the two-step method improves the convergence rate and efficiency over the one-step procedure for challenging situations where the impact of nonzero incidental parameters is not negligible for the one-step estimation.
+Penalized estimation (\ref{eq1.2}) is a one-step method.
+For the estimation of $\bd{\beta}^{\star}$, We also propose a two-step method whose first step is designed to eliminate the influence of the data with large incidental parameters.
+The estimator $\tilde{\bd{\beta}}$ from the two-step method has fewer possible asymptotic distributions than $\hat{\bd{\beta}}$ and thus is more suitable for constructing confidence regions for $\bd{\beta}^{\star}$.
+It is asymptotically equivalent to the one-step estimator $\hat{\bd{\beta}}$ when the sizes of the nonzero incidental parameters are small enough, that is, when the incidental parameters are really sparse.
+Also, the two-step method improves the convergence rate and efficiency over the one-step method for challenging situations where large nonzero incidental parameters increase the asymptotic covariance or even reduce the convergence rate for the one-step method.

 The rest of the paper is organized as follows.
-In Section \ref{sec2}, the model and penalized estimation method are rigorously defined and the corresponding penalized estimator is characterized.
-Asymptotic properties on the penalized estimator are derived in Section \ref{sec3}.
-Then a penalized two-step estimator is proposed and its theoretical properties are obtained.
-We also explicitly characterize two important quantities which are crucial for selecting the regularization parameter and boundary conditions of the theoretical results and provide a data-driven regularization parameter.
-In Section \ref{sec5}, all the previous main theoretical results are extended to the case where the number of covariates grows with but slower than the sample size.
-We present in Section \ref{sec6} simulation results and analyze a read data set.
-Section \ref{PC.Paper.Conclusion} concludes this paper and all the proofs are relegated to the appendix and supplements.
+In Section \ref{sec2}, the model and penalized estimation method are formally introduced and the corresponding penalized estimators are characterized.
+In Section \ref{sec3}, asymptotic properties of the penalized estimators are derived; a penalized two-step estimator is proposed and its theoretical properties are obtained; we also provide a data-driven approach for selecting the regularization parameter.
+In Section \ref{sec:Diverging number of structural parameters}, we consider the case where the number of covariates grows with but slower than the sample size.
+In Section \ref{sec6}, we present simulation results and analyze a read data set.
+Section \ref{PC.Paper.Conclusion} concludes this paper with a discussion and all the proofs and some theoretical results are relegated to the appendix and supplements.